 If you’re searching for Ink Pens, for example, you could also search B43K1/00 to retrieve documents that mention nibs/writing points.
 Also, you will find Google Patent Search suggesting a CPC automatically based on the keyword you entered.
 You can also get the list of CPC classifications here.

 How to use proximity operators in Google Patent Search?

 Google patent search also offers the option to search keywords that are not directly next to each other but falls within close proximity.
 For example, if you are searching for power control methods in CDMA mobiles, finding the exact order of keywords may not be possible.
 Also, a random search will lead to a lot of inaccurate results.

 In this case, you can use proximity operators like NEAR and AJD (adjacent).
 Both of these operators can help you in narrowing down your search results.
 Here’s a use case scenario of the same:

 Using proximity operators here will, for sure, bring accurate results.
 One point worth noting is that as you scroll down, the accuracy will keep on decreasing.

 The syntax for using NEAR operator can be – NEARx, NEAR/x, or /xw.
 Here, x is the maximum number of words that can separate 2 keywords.
-I’ve given few syntax examples in below paragraphs.
+I’ve given a few syntax examples in the below paragraphs.